 - Kosher salt

-Remove the dough from the bowl.
+- Remove the dough from the bowl.
 Drizzle olive oil in the bowl, turn the dough to coat in the oil and cover with a damp towel.

-Once the dough has doubled, use the bread hook and mix the dough again at mixer speed "2" for about 30 seconds.
+- Once the dough has doubled, use the bread hook and mix the dough again at mixer speed "2" for about 30 seconds.

-Pinch chunks of dough off (between golf ball and tennis ball size) and roll into a ball.
+- Pinch chunks of dough off (between golf ball and tennis ball size) and roll into a ball.

-- Bake for 10 minutes, and then rotate the pans in the oven and bake for another 7-10 minutes, or until golden brown.
+- Bake on the middle rack for 10 minutes, and then rotate the pans in the oven and bake for another 7-10 minutes, or until golden brown.